 Skip to main content

-Cisco+ Secure Connect securely connects users working anywhere to any application, including private applications hosted in your data center or in a private cloud, or public SaaS applications.
+Cisco Secure Connect securely connects users working anywhere to any application, including private applications hosted in your data center, a private cloud, or public SaaS applications.
 The solution integrates both client-based and clientless remote worker access, native Cisco Meraki® SD-WAN and Cisco SD-WAN (Viptela) connectivity, and comprehensive cloud-based security capabilities into one subscription.

-This section reviews some of the key components of the solution.
-Note that certain functionality is dependent on the Cisco+ Secure Connect package purchased.
-More info the packages can be found here.
+This section reviews some of the solution's key components.
+Note that certain functionality is dependent on the Secure Connect package purchased.
+The Cisco Secure Connect Data Sheet provides more information about the packages.

 Secure Remote Access